Nwakakukaks/farmAfrica/README.md

 ## Contributing

-We welcome contributions to AgroBased!
+We welcome contributions to FarmAfrica!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

 ## License